 Garet Edwards, M.S.

 Garet is a 4th-year doctoral student at USA, and currently holds an assistantship at The Little Tree Preschool where he consults with parents and teachers regarding child behavior and develops skill acquisition programs for children with developmental disorders.
-He also works at USA Children's & Women's Hospital within the Pediatric Developmental Medicine Center where he works on a multidisciplinary team and conducts developmental assessments for high-risk infants and toddlers.
+He also works at USA Children's & Women's Hospital within the Pediatric Developmental Medicine Center where he conducts developmental assessments for high-risk infants and toddlers.
 His research and clinical interests are broadly on the application of Applied Behavior Analysis to promote positive behaviors and decrease or eliminate problematic behavior in children with neurodevelopmental disabilities.
-His doctoral dissertation will examine the feasibility and efficacy of a group parent training program for problem behaviors (e.g., aggression, self-injury, tantrums, etc.) in children with ASD.
+His doctoral dissertation is examining the feasibility and efficacy of a group parent training program for problem behaviors (e.g., aggression, self-injury, tantrums, etc.) in children with ASD.
 Next year Garet will complete his predoctoral internship at Marcus Autism Center at Emory University Department of Pediatrics.

 Jessica VanOrmer, M.A.